-This episode marks the 50th session of the podcast and so Ryan starts it off by reciting the modern version of the Hippocratic Oath, which is being used in many medical schools today when physicians graduate at the end of medical school.
+This episode marks the 50th session of the podcast, and I start it off by reciting the modern version of the Hippocratic Oath, which is being used in many medical schools today when physicians graduate at the end of medical school.

-In the light of celebrating the podcast's 50th episode, Ryan and Allison talk about the 16 Golden Rules of Medicine (as suggested by Academy member Jessica).
+In the light of celebrating the podcast’s 50th episode, we also talk about the 16 Golden Rules of Medicine.

 Now let’s jump right into the 16 Golden Rules of Medicine:

 First, do no harm.

 Your job is to treat the patients, not harm them.
 Don’t do things that have a high potential of hurting them.

 You will be working with other professionals, so show the respect that your colleagues and patients deserve.
 Even in difficult and taxing situations, always remember that you are a physician and you’re taking care of other people.
 Do not lose your cool.Always remember that you are a physician and you're taking care of other people.
 Do not lose your cool.Click To Tweet